lsst-dm/dmtn-330/index.md

 The [transfer_embargo](https://github.com/lsst-dm/transfer_embargo) repository
 contains scripts that are currently used to move raws and other outputs from the `embargo` repository to other repositories at USDF.
-However, do not track any state about which files have been transferred (other than by querying the Butler database).
+However, these scripts do not track any state about which files have been transferred (other than implicitly in each Butler database.)
 This will make it difficult to reliably implement the full lifecycle of these data products across multiple repositories.
+It will also be easier to reason about concurrency with a single instance of a service, rather than individual scripts being started as cron jobs that may overlap.

 (lifecycle)=
 ## Lifecycle of Prompt Processing Outputs

+The following is the rough sequence of tasks that needs to occur for Prompt Processing outputs to be published for end users, and eventually deleted to reclaim space.

 Prompt processing pods:

 1. Generate outputs in a local Butler repository
 2. Copy files to central `embargo` Butler repository S3
-3. Write file metadata to Kafka for consumption by writer service
+3. Write dataset metadata to Kafka for consumption by writer service

 Prompt Processing Butler Writer

-4. Read file metadata from Kafka and write it to central `embargo` Butler repository Postgres
+4. Read dataset metadata from Kafka and write it to central `embargo` Butler repository Postgres
 5. Write list of output datasets to Kafka for consumption by publication service

 Prompt Publication Service:

 6. Read list of datasets to unembargo from Kafka
 7. Copy files and metadata from `embargo` to `prompt_prep` Butler repository
-8. Copy metadata from `embargo` to `/repo/main` Butler repository (files shared with `prompt_prep`)
+8. Copy metadata from `prompt_prep` to `/repo/main` Butler repository
 9. Delete datasets from `embargo` Butler repository
 10. Copy metadata from `prompt_prep` to end-user `prompt` repository at Google
 11. Mark datasets as expired in end-user `prompt` repository at Google
 12. Delete files from `prompt_prep` Butler repository
 13. Delete files from `/repo/main` Butler repository

+The Prompt Publication Service may end up doing additional work that is not listed here -- for example notifying other systems that data has been unembargoed and is available for publication.

 ### Batched vs incremental release of datasets

+It has been suggested that prompt data products should be released in a batch once a day, rather than being incrementally delivered as they come out of the embargo period.
+Doing a once-a-day release would have some downsides for datasets delivered by the Butler:

+1. It concentrates requests for downloading new files at a single point in time, rather than spreading it out over many hours.
+2. It may require us to modify the Butler database schema to introduce a concept of "published" vs "unpublished" datasets, so that we can incrementally load the database but release publicly at the scheduled time.
+(We initially plan on releasing approximately 3 million datasets per day -- larger than DP1, which took 30-60 minutes to load into the databases at Google in a single database transaction.)
+3. It complicates the implementation of the publication service by requiring it to handle a large number of datasets in a single group, instead of small chunks.

+An incremental release will increase the number of times users hit the Butler server or other search services to query for new datasets.
+We could mitigate this issue by providing a way for users to be notified of newly-released datasets.
+For example, we could provide webhooks, or lists of datasets in static files that they can poll via HTTP.

+While either batch or incremental release of datasets could be made to work, incremental release will take less work to implement and is likely to be more reliable because it spreads out the work over time.

 ## Prompt Publication Service

-Most of the work in the publication process would be handled by a new service: the Prompt Publication Service ("PPS").
+Most of the work in the publication process will be handled by a new service: the Prompt Publication Service ("PPS").
+This service will run in Kubernetes at USDF.

 ### State Database